 • The SSBN(X) is to be designed for a 40-year expected service life.
+32

-&lt;sup>29 U.S. Navy, Report to Congress on Annual Long-Range Plan for Construction of Naval Vessels for FY 2011, February 2010, p.
+32 U.S. Navy, Report to Congress on Annual Long-Range Plan for Construction of Naval Vessels for FY 2011, February 2010, p.
 24.

-- Unlike the Ohio-class design, which requires a mid-life nuclear refueling, the SSBN(X) is to be equipped with a life-of-the-ship nuclear fuel core (a nuclear fuel core that is sufficient to power the ship for its entire expected service life). - The Navy wants the SSBN(X) to be capable of launching D-5 SLBMs, and consequently to have launch tubes at least as large as those on the Ohio class.
-The Navy might actually want SLBM tubes on the SSBN(X) to be somewhat larger than those on the Ohio class design.
-The Navy states that "a larger diameter missile tube [than on the Ohio class design] provides flexibility to accommodate any future changes to missiles and payloads over the service life of a class that will extend to the 2080's.
-This concept was employed in earlier SSBN classes, for example in the OHIO Class, which initially fielded C-4 missiles (34 feet long and 74 inches in diameter) in missile tubes that later accommodated the longer and larger diameter D-5 missiles (44 feet long and 83 inches in diameter)."
-If the SLBM tubes on the SSBN(X) are at least as large as those on the Ohio-class boats, then the SSBN(X) would likely have a beam (i.e., diameter) as least as great as the 42-foot beam of the Ohio-class design. - The SSBN(X) might have fewer SLBM tubes than the Ohio-class design.
-Instead of 24 tubes, as on the Ohio-class design, the SSBN(X) might have 20 or 16.
-The number of SLBM tubes in the SSBN(X) design will reflect recommendations in the 2010 Nuclear Posture Review (NPR) regarding future numbers of U.S. strategic nuclear warheads, as influenced by the terms of strategic nuclear arms control agreements. - A May 2010 CBO report states that "in a recent briefing to CBO and the Congressional Research Service, the Navy stated that an SSBN(X) would probably be about the same size and have roughly the same displacement as an Ohio class submarine, even though it might have only 16 or 20 missile tubes." - The Navy states that "owing to the unique demands of strategic relevance, [SSBN(X)s] must be fitted with the most up-to-date capabilities and stealth to ensure they are survivable throughout their full 40-year life span."
+- Unlike the Ohio-class design, which requires a mid-life nuclear refueling, the SSBN(X) is to be equipped with a life-of-the-ship nuclear fuel core (a nuclear fuel core that is sufficient to power the ship for its entire expected service life).
+33 - The Navy wants the SSBN(X) to be capable of launching D-5 SLBMs, and consequently to have launch tubes as large as those on the Ohio class.
+This would give the SSBN(X) a beam (i.e., diameter)34 at least as great as the 42-foot beam of the Ohio-class design, and possibly a bit larger. - Instead of 24 tubes, as on the Ohio-class design, the SSBN(X) might have 16 or 20.
+The Navy informed CRS in September 2010 that, as part of its effort to reduce the average unit procurement cost of boats 2 through 12 in the program to \$5 billion in constant FY2010 dollars, the Navy is focusing on an SSBN(X) design with 16 tubes, rather than 20.
+The Navy stated that the number of missile tubes will be determined as part of the SSBN(X) program's Milestone A review.35 - A May 2010 CBO report states that "in a recent briefing to CBO and the Congressional Research Service, the Navy stated that an SSBN(X) would probably be about the same size and have roughly the same displacement as an Ohio class submarine, even though it might have only 16 or 20 missile tubes."36 - The Navy states that "owing to the unique demands of strategic relevance, [SSBN(X)s] must be fitted with the most up-to-date capabilities and stealth to ensure they are survivable throughout their full 40-year life span."37